rfong/sustenance/bread/sourdough_ciabatta.md

 **What I'm optimizing for**: super moist tender crumb with big holes, some sourdoughy bready flavor, but overall relatively mild and creamy.

-**Note**: This ciabatta often develops a rich flavor that tastes almost eggy.
+This ciabatta tends to develop a rich flavor that tastes almost eggy.

 Very loosely adapted from [Jason's Quick Cocodrillo Ciabatta](http://www.thefreshloaf.com/node/2984/jasons-quick-coccodrillo-ciabatta-bread), with additional tips in [this comment](http://www.thefreshloaf.com//node/3088/bluezebras-baking-banter#comment-14086).
 My changes:
 - Added sourdough starter
 - No mixer used.
 I use spaced stretch-n'-folds for gluten development instead for convenience (and to avoid overmixing).
 - No longer a same-day bread.
 I added an overnight fermentation for scheduling convenience.

+See the end for notes on "Fool's Ciabatta", which is my easy adaptation.

 ### Tips